frostedechoes/canneddragons/_pages/about.md

 This blog pulls in thoughts from other independent blogs as well as social media accounts and major publishers.
 The project is an effort to celebrate the earlier days of blogging.

-Canned Dragons runs on a stack of plain text files, a git repo and <a href="https://blot.im">Blot</a>.
-The theme is built on top of [Theodoric](https://theodoric.us/).
+Canned Dragons runs on a stack of plain text files, a git repo and <a href="https://jekyllrb.com">Jekyll</a>.
+The blog is hosted on [Netlify](https://www.netlify.com).